Skip to Main Content

 Welcome!

-This guide provides a primer on the effective and ethical use of generative AI for researchers, teachers, and students.
+This guide provides a primer on generative AI for researchers, teachers, and students.
+It covers both ethical considerations and resources to help teach AI in the classroom.

 Please feel free to contact us for additional support navigating the use of generative AI tools in teaching, learning, and research.